mehdiforoozandeh/MeTarEnz/README.md

 **MeTarEnz can also be executed interactively with -int or --interactive.**

-"./metarenz --interactive" (from the same directory of the standalone version) "python metarenz.py --interactive" (from the same directory of the python package version)
+'./metarenz --interactive' (from the same directory of the standalone version) 'python metarenz.py --interactive' (from the same directory of the python package version)
-"""docker run -ti --entrypoint "" mforooz/metarenz python metarenz.py"""  --interactive(docker image)
+'''docker run -ti --entrypoint "" mforooz/metarenz python metarenz.py'''  --interactive(docker image)

 In the usage guide below, for the non-interactive execution of MeTarEnz, arguments are separated with space.
 Figure 2 summarizes MeTarEnz’s different functions, inputs, and user-defined parameters.